Stdela/ChallengeBackendAlkemy/README.md

 - This is the first time that I have provided documentation, so any advice will be received with open arms

 ### Updates
-1.0: Added id to jwt Token claims
+1.0: Added id to jwt Token claims.
+Tools to get Id have not been prepared yet.

 ##### To be kept in mind